tttppp/ragl/rules.md

 # The Rulebook

-Red Alert Global League (RAGL), Season 9 is played out over up to 11 weeks from April 27th to July 13th.
-This timespan includes up to 8 weeks for the group stage and 3 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
+Red Alert Global League (RAGL), Season 10 is played starting Dec 28th.
+The end date can be flexible, however, we will aim to be finished in 12 weeks on March 29th.
+This timespan includes up to 8 weeks for the group stage and 4 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
 Timespan of the season is a subject to change depending on actual player rosters and will be finalized after player registrations are closed.

 Current prize pool total: TBA